prithivjp/avsdmux2x1_3v3/README.md

 # avsdmux2x1_3v3
-**avsdmux2x1_3v3** 2 input analog multiplexer.
+**avsdmux2x1_3v3** is a 2 input analog multiplexer.
 The entire  design is done with the help of OSU 180nm library.
 Transmission gates were used to design the analog multiplexer.
-The height, width and area of avsdmux4x1_3v3
-and avsdmux2x1_3v3 is given below.
+The height, width and area of avsdmux2x1_3v3 is given below.

 <img src="Step_Images/heightwidth.PNG" width="400" height="139" >